ufosc/Club_Website_2/src/content/2024-09-01-projects-for-cen3031.md

  2. [Jukebox](https://github.com/ufosc/Jukebox-Server): A NodeJS (TypeScript) full-stack that integrates with the Spotify API, allowing users to add and play songs through a collaborative queue.
  3. [Bytes of Love](https://github.com/ufosc/VisualNovel): A visual novel video game in RenPy Python.
 Players learn about different programming languages through an interactive dating simulator.
  4. [Bytes of Love website](https://github.com/ufosc/BytesOfLoveWebsite): website for the Bytes of Love game.
+ 5. [Alarm Clock](https://github.com/ufosc/Alarm-Clock): Alarm clock with configurable punishments for not waking up.
+Built with NodeJS (TypeScript) and Expo Go.

 <h2 id="open-issues"> GitHub Issues: Opportunities for Contribution </h2>